How to Scale Quality: The Delivery System That Works Without You

 Structure:

-• Average quality score per deliverable (from self-assessments and gate checks)
+Track the average quality score per deliverable (from self‑assessments and gate checks).

-• Gate pass rate (what % of deliverables pass each gate on the first attempt)
+Track the gate pass rate (what percentage of deliverables pass each gate on the first attempt).

-• Redo request rate (client-requested changes per month)
+Track the redo request rate (client‑requested changes per month).

-• Trend lines showing direction over 4, 8, and 12 weeks
+Plot trend lines showing direction over 4, 8, and 12 weeks.

-How to use it: Update weekly.
-If the gate pass rate drops or redo requests increase, the system is telling you something shifted.
-Run a calibration session before the drift compounds.
+How to use it: update this weekly, and if the gate pass rate drops or redo requests increase, treat it as a signal that something shifted and run a calibration session before the drift compounds.

 Mistake 1: Vague Quality Standards

-When you’re doing all the work yourself, quality is instinctive.
-You don’t need to define it because you already know it.
-The problem is that instinctive knowledge isn’t transferable.
-Your team can’t read your mind.
+Why it happens: when you’re doing all the work yourself, quality is instinctive and you don’t need to define it because you already know it.
+The problem is that instinctive knowledge isn’t transferable, and your team can’t read your mind.

-Every quality standard needs to be specific and measurable.
-Not “response within a reasonable time” but “initial response within 4 hours during business hours.”
-Not “thorough analysis” but “analysis covers the 5 metrics defined in the rubric with forward-looking recommendations for each.”
+How to avoid: make every quality standard specific and measurable.
+Not “response within a reasonable time,” but “initial response within 4 hours during business hours.”
+Not “thorough analysis,” but “analysis covers the 5 metrics defined in the rubric with forward-looking recommendations for each.”
 If you can’t score it on your rubric, it’s too vague.

 Mistake 2: No Examples

-Writing standards is one thing.
-Making them interpretable is another.
-Without examples, every person reading the standard interprets it differently.
-You end up with 3 different versions of “8/10” across your team.
+Why it happens: writing standards is one thing; making them interpretable is another.
+Without examples, everyone reading the standard interprets it differently, and you end up with three different versions of “8/10” across your team.

-Every rubric criterion needs real examples at the anchor points.
-Pull these from your actual past work.
-A 10/10 deliverable and a 6/10 deliverable side by side teach the standard instantly.
+How to avoid: give every rubric criterion real examples at the anchor points.
+Pull them from your actual past work so a 10/10 deliverable and a 6/10 deliverable, side by side, teach the standard instantly.
 The comparison teaches what words can’t.

 Mistake 3: Quality Checked Only at the End

-End-only review feels efficient.
-One check instead of multiple.
-But it’s actually the slowest path because rework at the end costs 3–5x more time than catching the same issue mid-process.
+Why it happens: end-only review feels efficient — one check instead of several — but it’s actually the slowest path because rework at the end costs 3–5 times more time than catching the same issue mid‑process.

-Place quality gates at 2–3 points throughout the delivery process, not just at the end.
-The first gate catches direction errors early.
-The second gate catches execution issues before refinement.
-The final gate confirms everything’s ready.
-Each gate takes 5–10 minutes.
-The total is less time than one full rework cycle.
+How to avoid: place quality gates at 2–3 points throughout the delivery process, not just at the end.
+The first gate catches direction errors early, the second gate catches execution issues before refinement, and the final gate confirms everything is ready.
+Each gate takes 5–10 minutes, and together they still take less time than one full rework cycle.

 Week 2: Standards Documented with Examples